 Are you visiting Japan soon, but still undecided on what to buy in Japan?
-What snacks can I bring back from Japan?
-Don’t worry as you are not the only one who has this problem.
-The fact you are here reading this post, you probably started to do some research online… Fret not and congrats for landing here, because this post has all you’ll need to help you with your shopping decision.
-Let me share the complete list of the top x things I think everyone can consider buying when they visit Japan.
+Not sure what items can you can back from Japan as souvenir or gifts for your families and friends?
+Don’t worry as you are not the only one who has these questions.
+The fact you are here reading this post, you probably started to do some research online.
+Congrats for landing here, because this post has all you’ll need to help you with your shopping decision.
+Our page one of the top landing pages that provide thousands of visitors monthly on what to buy in Japan.

 Japan is really popular with Matcha products.
 Due to Matcha’ growing popularity over the past few years, demand for Matcha has skyrocketed over the world.
 With its health benefits and soothing delightful taste, you can find Matcha products all around Japan – In cafes, snacks in supermarkets, restaurants and more… Some of the few matcha snacks that I will recommend include Kit Kat (Limited editions), Pocky, Orea, Kinoko no Yama & Takenoko no Sato, Pretz and more.
 If you are a tea person, you may like Itoen Matcha (powdered) tea and Shirakata Denshiro Genmaicha tea.

 Pro Tip: Don’t leave without buying any Matcha products.